Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 to our predefined threshold, then the rocket will be given the "no go", signifying that the chance of failure is too high.

 #### Number of Simultaneous users
 Each program will support one user.
-However our system will support multiple instances running simultaneously.
+However, our system will support multiple instances running simultaneously.

 #### Amount and Type of Information to be handled
 The system should be able to handle as much information as the USB serial can send at its optimal performance.
-If the serial can transmit a high amount of daa that we cannot cater to due to our technical limitations, then we will aim to get as close as possible.
+If the serial can transmit a high amount of data that we cannot cater to due to our technical limitations, then we will aim to get as close as possible.

 As for the type of information to be handled, our system will be data agnostic meaning that it can